India's ONGC to sign gas exploration pact with ConocoPhillips

 Global energy majors have been pushing to grab a slice of India's oil and gas reserves and gain exposure to surging demand in Asia's third-largest economy.

-BP (BP.L) paid $7.2 billion last year to acquire 30 percent stake in 23 oil and gas blocks owned by India's Reliance Industries (RELI.NS).
+BP paid $7.2 billion last year to acquire 30 percent stake in 23 oil and gas blocks owned by India's Reliance Industries.

-UK-listed miner Vedanta Resources (VED.L) has also bought controlling stake in explorer Cairn India (CAIL.NS) in a deal valued around $6 billion.
+UK-listed miner Vedanta Resources has also bought controlling stake in explorer Cairn India in a deal valued around $6 billion.

 India, the world's fourth-largest oil importer, meets about 80 percent of its crude needs through overseas purchases.